-In today’s public sector landscape, workforce succession planning is no longer a “nice to have” — it’s a fiscal and operational imperative.
+In today’s public sector landscape, workforce succession planning strategy is no longer a “nice to have” — it’s a fiscal and operational imperative.

 Government leaders typically understand the basics of workforce succession planning, but many still underestimate the urgency and the financial impact of not acting decisively.
 With personnel costs easily consuming over 70% of a public entity’s total budget, managing your workforce strategically is one of the most powerful levers you have to protect your organization’s future.